-8. After the flexible and/or varying time block schedule has been selected for consideration, a two-thirds (2/3) vote of at least 85 percent of the certificated staff assigned to the site shall be required to select either the traditional schedule or the flexible and/or varying time block schedule.
+8. After the flexible and/or varying time block schedule has been selected for consideration, a two-thirds (2/3) vote of the certificated staff assigned to the site shall be required to select either the traditional schedule or the flexible and/or varying time block schedule.
 In addition, continuance of the flexible schedule will require a simple majority vote of the certificated staff assigned to the site following the procedures outlined in Article 10.1.2.3.